 Proteomics

 Targeted proteomics using tissue-based in situ methods such as immunohistology has been developed as an important biomarker analysis tool in oncology[23].
 This approach is used in many areas of pathology including pathological oncology, and the predictive biomarker analysis still relying significantly on this method.
-Examples include the analysis of human epidermal growth factor receptor 2 (HER2) expression prior to treatment with HER2 inhibitors (e.g. trastuzumab) in gastric and breast carcinoma[24,25] as well as the stratifying assignment of treatment with immuncheckpoint inhibitors in programmed death-ligand 1 (PD-L1)-positive advanced non-small cell lung cancer[26].
+Examples include the analysis of human epidermal growth factor receptor 2 (HER2) expression prior to treatment with HER2 inhibitors (e.g. trastuzumab) in gastric and breast carcinoma[24,25] as well as the stratifying assignment of treatment with immune checkpoint inhibitors in programmed death-ligand 1 (PD-L1)-positive advanced non-small cell lung cancer[26].
 The development of multiplexable and quantitatively more precise proteomic methods promises new opportunities for biomarker discovery/analysis in the near future.
 These include using slice-based imaging mass spectrometry [e.g., matrix-assisted laser desorption ionization imaging mass spectrometry (MALDI-IMS)][27] or quantitative multiplex protein analysis using extract-based mass spectrometry (LC-MS)[28].

 Genomics